-Love & Mercy, released in 2014, depicts the life of Brian Wilson, best known as a founding member of the Beach Boys, but now recognised as a musical icon in his own right.
+Love & Mercy is based on the life of Brian Wilson, best known as a founding member of the Beach Boys, but now recognised as a musical icon in his own right.
 It was released in 2014, and stars Paul Dano and John Cusack as the younger and older Wilsons respectively, and includes Elizabeth Banks as Wilson’s second wife, Melinda Ledbetter, and Paul Giamatti as Dr. Eugene Landy in the supporting cast.

 Wilson became addicted to drugs and alcohol, perhaps in an attempt to self-medicate the mental illness which has dogged him throughout his life.
 He has suffered many nervous breakdowns and been diagnosed as suffering from both bi-polar and schizoaffective disorders, with auditory hallucinations.
 These episodes are brilliantly depicted in the film, in particular a dinner party scene where a stressed and fragile Brian is overwhelmed by the ambient sounds of cutlery knocking against plates.

 Love & Mercy alternates between scenes of the young Brian at the height of his success and the older Brian, who was controlled, manipulated and over-medicated by Doctor Eugene Landy, a immoral psychologist who was bleeding Brian dry financially.
-Melinda Ledbetter, Brian’s second wife (played by Elizabeth Banks) meets Brian during this period and is mainly responsible for freeing him from Landy’s malign influence.
+Brian’s second wife Melinda Ledbetter (Elizabeth Banks) is mainly responsible for freeing him from Landy’s malign influence.
 (Landy was later discredited and had his license revoked based on his treatment of Wilson.)
 I read Wouldn’t It Be Nice: My Own Story which was co-authored by Landy and has since been disowned by Wilson.
 It certainly paints Landy in a favourable light and given the subsequent revelations is not to be taken seriously.

 Dano and Cusack are both wonderful in the dual lead roles, and their versions of Wilson are sympathetic and moving.
 But the stand-out for me was Elizabeth Banks whose portrayal of Ledbetter is understated and empathetic.
 It’s a less showy role but she gives it huge depth.

-Being asked to contribute the soundtrack for a biopic about a musical genius must have been both exciting and vaguely terrifying, but Atticus Ross hits it out of the park.
+Being asked to contribute the soundtrack for a biopic about a musical genius must have been both intimidating and inspiring, and Atticus Ross hits it out of the park.
 He has worked with Trent Reznor on The Social Network and The Girl With The Dragon Tattoo on electronic influenced scores.
-In Love & Mercy he creates a more traditional orchestral score, but with cacophonous, distorted and disorientating elements which serve to convey Brian’s mental state.
+In Love & Mercy he creates a more traditional orchestral score, but with cacophonous, distorted and disorientating elements which convey Brian’s mental state.

-People often talk about the fine line between genius and madness, which is an idea I don’t believe in as it glamorises mental illness and it also disenfranchises those who suffer but who are not creatively gifted.
-However I have often wondered why mental illness has persisted throughout human history despite natural selection.
-I think perhaps one of the many reasons is that some people who are psychiatrically atypical (perhaps as a result of autism, schizoprenia, bi-polar, or depression) can create beauty in our world, they can elevate ordinary life into something magical.
+I have often wondered why mental illness has persisted throughout human history despite natural selection.
+I think perhaps one of the many reasons is that some people who are psychiatrically atypical (perhaps as a result of autism, schizoprenia, bi-polar, or depression) can create beauty in our world.
+They transform ordinary life into something magical, communicate something common to us all in a remarkable way.
 If anyone is an example of this it is Brian Wilson and this film is a masterful tribute to one of the greatest popular composers of the last century.